mohapakram/Memory-Game/README.md

 # Memory Game Project

-this is memory games ... simply you win the games win you match all cards :)
+This is memory games ... simply you win the games win you match all cards :)

-## how to play
+## How to play

 1. open `index.html` file in your browser.
 1. start clicking on cards to show them.